top of page

 George Washington's tobacco seized by French

 The French seized a ship which had George Washington's tobacco in November 1759.
 It was insured.
 But the company insuring it needs a certificate to prove the tobacco was on that ship.
 George Washington replies about this problem 8 Oct 1760.
 He has a bill of lading.
 He thinks that bill of lading will suffice.
-It is sooner to come by and its less expensive to produce.
+That bill of lading is sooner to come by and it is less expensive to produce than any other certificate certifying his tobacco was on board that ship.

 What was the exact date of the French seizing that ship?
 No answer yet to that.
 But what is known is a battle at that time.
 It was a big naval battle 20 Nov 1759, the Battle of Quiberon Bay.